Su Cruickshank: Early life

-Cruickshank was born in Newcastle, New South Wales, the eldest of four children.
+Cruickshank was born in Newcastle, New South Wales, the eldest of four children of pharmacist Duncan Cruickshank and his wife Joyce.
 She grew up in the suburb of Adamstown in a musical family.
 Her father played double bass and her paternal grandmother had been a singer.

 Career

 In the 1970s Cruickshank moved to London and worked as a singer in a variety of low-end jazz clubs.
 She returned to Australia in 1979 and began to rise to public prominence, notably through successfully hosting a string of Sydney's annual Jazz in the Domain summer outdoor concerts.